 Fred Reish, one of the nation’s leading ERISA attorneys, has been publishing an excellent series of articles on various aspects of the rule.
 Reish has appropriately suggested that those seeking clarification on some of the fiduciary issues associated with the rule can turn to the forty-plus years of DOL guidance and fiduciary legal decisions involving and developing such principles.
 Reish’s articles are available here.

-To that, I would add the suggestion that the Restatement of Torts would be a valuable resource in obtaining better understanding of a fiduciary’s duties under the new rule and a fiduciary’s duties in general.
+To that, I would add the suggestion that the Restatement of Trusts would be a valuable resource in obtaining better understanding of a fiduciary’s duties under the new rule and a fiduciary’s duties in general.
 The courts have consistently turned to the Restatement of Trusts in interpreting a fiduciary’s obligations.1 More specifically, the courts have looked to the Restatement’s Prudent Investor Rule (PIR)2 for guidance in determining such matters.
 There is nothing to suggest that the courts would, or should, do otherwise with regard to a fiduciary’s obligations under the DOL’s new fiduciary rule.

 It has always struck me as strange how many people involved in providing fiduciary services have never taken the time to review the Restatement and the PIR, including the associated comments and notes, given the legal system’s reliance on the PIR in fashioning legal liability for fiduciaries.
 Granted the PIR is lengthy, but it is the recognized blueprint for compliance with one’s fiduciary duties.